 That's a joke of course; pineapple pizza is amazing, but it's fair to say that Recharge (for bundles) has never been a well-rounded experience for both merchants and developers, which is why it can only be described as a house of cards waiting to fall over.

 Until now, bundles have been built by adding a single SKU to the cart with properties linking to multiple products.
-However, this approach can lead to inventory issues and good luck finding a 3PL that’ll make that work.
+However, this approach can lead to inventory issues.
+So, good luck finding a 3PL that’ll make that work!

 With this strategy out the window, the second alternative was to stuff the cart with multiple products and disguise them as a single item.